 Nike chairman and co-founder Phil Knight has long developed a reputation as one of the most enigmatic and idiosyncratic figures in big business, rarely to be seen in person without his trademark pair of sunglasses, even within Nike HQ.
 He generally maintains a low profile outside Nike.
 His best-known sideline is as the chairman and owner of Laika, a specialist CG and stop-motion animation production company run by his son Travis Knight, who joined Nike's board in 2015.
 Laika produced its first animated feature film, Coraline, in 2009 released theatrically by Universal's Focus Features division.
 A follow-up, the similarly dark ParaNorman, was released in 2012, and there have been others since.
 In 2015, Knight announced plans to step down as chairman in 2016, and transferred his 18% voting stake in the company to a newly created investment entity, Swoosh LLC.
 This entity is run jointly by him in association with current Nike CEO Mark Parker and two other trusted Nike directors.
 Knight now holds the title of chairman emeritus.

 Mark Parker is president & CEO of Nike, and succeeded Phil Knight as chairman in 2016.
-Trevor Edwards, the company's effective #2 and president, Nike brand, stepped down suddenly in Spring 2018 following allegations that he had filed to curb a negative workplace culture that routinely discriminated against female employees.
+Trevor Edwards, the company's effective #2 and president, Nike brand, stepped down suddenly in Spring 2018 following allegations that he had encouraged a negative workplace culture that routinely discriminated against female employees.
 Several other managers were dismissed over the following months.
 Elliott Hill absorbed some of his duties as president, customer & marketplace.
 Other members of the executive committee include Eric Sprunk (group COO), Hilary Krane (chief administrative officer) and Andy Campion (EVP & CFO).
 Marketing is now led by John Slusher (EVP, global sports marketing); Michael Spillane is president of categories & product.